Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 Startup and initialisation process
 ------------------------------------

 When an Uliweb project starts up, it searches the apps folder and imports all them one by one.
-So if you have plugins hook or some initialization process you can write them in app's ``__init__.py`` module.
+So if you have dispatch units or some initialization process you can write them in app's ``__init__.py`` module.
 Then it'll process all settings file, and create an ini object named ``settings`` and bind it to ``application`` object.